bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 `Pi` is a scalar number of type `Float` having the value `'3.14159265359`.
 Of course constants can be of any type initialised with any statically resolvable expression using functions and any type of literals.

+% add example of val using an enum as array dimension

 ### Literals
 There are three types of value literals; the mostly used conceptual value